ashismo/ashismo.github.com/_posts/codequality/2016-06-09-Custom-Java-Plugin-For-SONAR.md

  * JDK 1.8
  * Eclipse for J2EE
  * Maven 3.x or above
- * SonarQube 5.4 or above
+ * SonarQube 5.6
- * Sonar-runner-dist 2.4
+ * sonar-runner-dist 2.4

 ## Stepts to write code